-- 1956 The town converted to a town manager form of government. - 1959 The Summit Spring Hotel was torn down. - Saul Feldman purchased the Poland Spring Resort and Water Company. - Article 42 in the Town Report asked the Town of Poland to accept a bequest from the estate of Jane Jeffrey Ricker for the purpose of building and maintaining a library and community house for the town.
-The town voted to accept the generous gift, and appointed the following building committee: Willard Stone, chairman; Robert Shaw, Irving Groves, Hobert Kilgore, Mrs. Guy Chipman and Robert Harkins. - 1963 The Alvan Bolster Ricker Memorial Library and Community House opened. - The Executive Inn (renamed the Maine Inn) opened on top of Ricker hill with all private bathrooms. - 1963 Jack Paar lived at Poland Spring Resort, where his television station, WMTW, was headquartered. - Poland and Poland Spring hosted the filming of two episodes of the popular TV show "Route 66".
-The site of the Wolf Cove Inn hosted one episode right in the dining room, The Inn operated as a restaurant called "Lobster ~ Land On The Lake" at the time.
+- 1943 Summit Spring Hotel closes due to WWII. - 1944 Summit Spring Hotel was purchased by Edmund and Sol Kaufmann of Washington DC - Following a tragedy in the Kaufmann family, the Kaufmanns sell Summit Spring to the Malamut family. - 1954 The new Poland Community School was constructed on the site of the old butter factory. - 1956 The town converted to a town manager form of government. - 1959 The Summit Spring Hotel was torn down. - 1962 Saul Feldman purchased the Poland Spring Resort and Water Company. - Article 42 in the Town Report asked the Town of Poland to accept a bequest from the estate of Jane Jeffrey Ricker for the purpose of building and maintaining a library and community house for the town.
+The town voted to accept the generous gift, and appointed the following building committee: Willard Stone, chairman; Robert Shaw, Irving Groves, Hobert Kilgore, Mrs. Guy Chipman, and Robert Harkins. - 1963 The Alvan Bolster Ricker Memorial Library and Community House opened. - The Executive Inn (renamed the Maine Inn) opened on top of Ricker hill with all private bathrooms. - 1963 Jack Paar lived at Poland Spring Resort, where his television station, WMTW, was headquartered. - Poland and Poland Spring hosted the filming of two episodes of the popular TV show "Route 66".
+The site of the Wolf Cove Inn hosted one episode right in the dining room, The Inn operated as a restaurant called "Lobster Land On The Lake" at the time.
 Poland Spring Hotels hosted the other, where the stars stayed during filming.
 Joan Crawford, Lon Chaney Jr, Tom Bosley and Patrick O'Neil were guest stars in those episodes.
-Watch episodes "Come Out, Come Out Wherever You Are" and "Same Picture, Different Frame" to see Poland and the Inn "back in the day." - The State Park and Recreation Commission acquired over 500 acres of land on the southern end of Lower Range Pond for a state park.
-Donated by Saul Feldman - 1966-1969 Poland Spring was the site of the largest women's Job Corps training center in the country.
-With several thousand individuals coming and going, the wear and tear took its toll on the property.
-The Job Corps left the grounds in 1969. - 1966 An addition to Poland Community School was built. - 1970 The Maharishi held a TM (Transcendental Meditation) teacher training course at Poland Springs, Maine, with 1,200 participants.
-The Yogi, as he was known, was the spiritual leader of this movement and was known for his relationship with The Beatles. - 1973-74 The Town Highway Department Garage was constructed. - 1975 July 3, The Poland Spring House which was unoccupied burned. - The Poland Spring Preservation Society is formed.
-It's mission to protect the Maine State Building and All Souls Chapel and preserve the Poland Spring History. - 1977-78 The Town took over the Plains Road from the State.
+Watch episodes "Come Out, Come Out Wherever You Are" and "Same Picture, Different Frame" to see Poland and the hotels "back in the day." - The State Park and Recreation Commission acquired over 500 acres of land on the southern end of Lower Range Pond for a state park.
+Donated by Saul Feldman.